Akii/blog/posts/2017-06-04-eventsourcing-in-haskell.markdown

 That's a lot of cool stuff I'd say.
 Please note that is just one of many possible solutions.
 If you want to run the code you can download the file [Tutorial.hs](/raw/eventsourcing-in-haskell/Tutorial.hs) and just load it up wit GHCi.

 At the end of the page is the comment section, should you have any questions.
 Please be kind as this is my first blog post in ages!

 There is still one issue left I want to address.
 This requires some "advanced" Haskell knowledge and I won't be explaining what's going on too much.
 So if you're unable to follow along, just come back later!

 ## Appendix: Error detection and handling

-Back when I started with Haskell and looked at some solutions one thing always bugged me: How they handled errors.
+Back when I started with Haskell and looked at some solutions one thing always bugged me: how those solutions handled errors.

 So what happens if you have a corrupt stream for some reason?
 Or you have a bug in your projection?
 What about `aggInit` and it having to be a total function (right now this function must produce an initial value for every given event)?

 One could use exceptions but we can do better than that.

 Let's look at how we can detect some errors when projecting state: